Research

 Our unparalleled research provides the higher education sector with up-to-date insight into student life.

-Each year we carry out research to provide invaluable insight into student accommodation and higher education.
+Each year we carry out research to provide valuable insight into student accommodation and the wider student experience.
 As a leader in the sector, our aim is to provide a better understanding of current issues affecting students as well as the wider implications for the purpose-built student accommodation in the UK.

 Below are the latest key findings from the last few years.